hneustadter/ZFBrain/docs/userGuide.rst

 Introduction
 ------------

-The ZFBrain software
+ZFBrain displays an interactive visualization of the Zebra Finch brain in 3D.
+The software presents the brain regions important for vocalization, including the HVC, RA, and Area X. It is intended to be used as an aid for researchers studying these brain regions.

 Installation
 ------------

-To install ZFBrain, see the releases tab on our Github.
+To install ZFBrain, see the releases tab on our Github, or follow `this link <https://github.com/hneustadter/ZFBrain/releases/latest>`_.
+ZFBrain is available on Windows, MacOS, and Linux.

 Scientific Background
 ---------------------